D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 6. To score other files on CPU, one can run the same docker container.
 The dataset to score can be provided in that mapped data/data_dir and predictions will be in the mapped out_dir_rte (refined_preds.jsonl).

-## III To get the Romanian-English translated dataset (and readme file):
+## III.
+To get the Romanian-English translated dataset (and readme file):
 ```
 source download_scripts/download_translated_data.sh
 ```